Here are a few of my favorite ruins and abandoned places in Pennsylvania you can legally visit.

 Lackawanna Coal Mine

-Northeastern Pennsylvania has a rich anthracite coal mining history, and no where is that better seen than on a tour of the Lackawanna Coal Mine in Scranton.
+Northeastern Pennsylvania has a rich anthracite coal mining history, and nowhere is that better seen than on a tour of the Lackawanna Coal Mine in Scranton.
 This mine opened in 1860 and was actively mined until 1966.

 After being closed, the mine was abandoned for two decades before it was open for tours in 1985.
 Today, visitors can go deep underground to see this once-active mine and learn more about coal mining.